EnhancedNetwork/TOHE-Docs/README.md

 <p>To all the amazing players that keep supporting us & Town of Host Enhanced after these few months: Thank you!</p>
 <p>Moe will still be maintaining the website with Pyro's assistance.</p>
 <p>We appreciate your patience while we continue to work on Town of Host: <i><b>Enhanced</b></i>, as we try our absolute hardest to make sure that you get a great experience as bug free as possible.</p>
-<p>Please be sure to read the FAQ, Install, as well as Resources pages.
+<p>Please be sure to read the FAQ/Install + Resources pages.
 If you need further assistance, don't be afraid to contact us.</p>
 <p>Visit Changelogs for the latest Mod + Website Updates.</p>
 <p>Submit your Unofficial Lore Theories in TEN's Discord Server for the ongoing Lore Event!</p>
 <p>Have a Great Day!</p>